METRO Magazine Logo

 Austin's booming tech scene and the agency's long-standing reputation for innovation made it an ideal host for the pilot, funded in part by a nearly $950,000 award provided through the Federal Transit Administration's (FTA) Advanced Driver Assistance Systems (ADAS) for Transit Buses Demonstration and Automated Transit Bus Maintenance and Yard Operations Demonstration Program.

-"The CapMetro Yard Automation Research Development (YARD) Program is a market-leading effort to explore and test the benefits and challenges bus yard automation may provide," David Carr, CapMetro's former director of the zero emission vehicle program, said.
+"The CapMetro Yard Automation Research Development (YARD) Program is a market-leading effort to explore and test the benefits and challenges bus yard automation may provide," said David Carr, CapMetro's former director of the zero emission vehicle program.
 "While advancements still need to be made, the WSP Team provided excellent technical and programmatic expertise to ensure our program is successful.
 Due to their efforts, we anticipate extending our work with the Federal Transit Administration through 2027."

 According to Skolrud, the FTA Strategic Automation Research (STAR) program was launched in late 2017, providing the industry with the kickstart it needed to start researching automated bus yard concepts.